JulianT2013/v4-documentation/_v4 documentation/installation.md

 ![Activate Plugin](https://gpdfv4.pv/app/uploads/2015/10/activate-gravity-pdf.png)

 #### FTP [(#ftp)](#ftp){#ftp}

+Download the plugin zip file from WordPress.org, unzip and upload to your plugins directory with your favourite FTP client.

 1. Navigate to the plugin's [WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 4.x.x` button.
 1. Once downloaded, unzip the plugin folder.
 A folder called `gravity-forms-pdf-extended` will be extracted and this is what you should upload to your FTP server.